totaljs/jComponent/readme.md

 - `MAIN.components` a list of all instances of all components
 - `MAIN.$apps` a list of all registered apps
 - `MAIN.apps` a list of all instances of all apps
+- `MAIN.controllers` a list of all instances of all controllers

 ## Authors + Contacts